This community-led bank in UP helps villagers keep moneylenders at bay

-Bahraich (Uttar Pradesh): In the foothills of the Himalayas, surrounded by the dense Katarniya Ghat forest, lies the small village of Bishunapur, 47 km from Mihinpurwa village block in Uttar Pradesh's Bahraich district.
+Bahraich (Uttar Pradesh), Sep 29 (101Reporters/IANS) In the foothills of the Himalayas, surrounded by the dense Katarniya Ghat forest, lies the small village of Bishunapur, 47 km from Mihinpurwa village block in Uttar Pradesh's Bahraich district.
 Home to 2,500 people, of whom 2,200 belong to the scheduled tribe Tharu, the villagers here have had a troubled history with moneylenders.

 The residents couldn't even get half the price on the crops they toiled for as the Mahajans (moneylenders) would take the harvested crop at deeply discounted rates in lieu of loan repayment.
 If the borrower didn't have food grains, moneylenders recovered the loan at the rate of 10 per cent per month.
 However, the situation has changed for the better through an impactful initiative undertaken by the villagers.